-Although succulents are hardy (they’re most definitely hardier than most plants), hardy doesn’t mean they’re capable of handling extreme conditions for long periods of time.
-Some succulents are hardier than others.
-For outdoor planting, it is recommended to aim toward hardier succulents since they are able to withstand more.
+Although succulents are hardy (they are most definitely hardier than most plants), hardy does not mean they can handle extreme conditions for long periods.
+Therefore, some succulents are hardier than others.
+For outdoor planting, it is recommended to aim toward hardier succulents since they can withstand more.
 Some good choices for hardy succulents include Sedum and Sempervivum.

 2. Full, Direct Sunlight is Necessary

 Many species can handle full sun during the day.
-This doesn’t apply to all succulents.
+This does not apply to all succulents.
 Most succulents enjoy bright morning sunlight.
 Afternoon sunlight is typically too hot and harsh.
-In fact, full, direct sunlight, can harm your plant rather than help it.
+In fact, full, direct sunlight can harm your plant rather than help it.
 Full sun increases the likelihood of your succulent leaves burning and killing it.
-While succulents are considered to be sun-loving plants, be aware how long you keep your succulent in full sun.
+While succulents are considered sun-loving plants, be aware of how long you keep your succulent in full sun.

 3. Succulents should be Planted in Sand

 Some assume that sand is best suited for planting succulents.
-Indeed, succulents need excellent drainage, but more than likely sand is not the best option.
+Indeed, succulents need excellent drainage, but more than likely, sand is not the best option.
 Sand can actually be too draining.
-When water penetrates the sand, it drains away quickly and the plant will receive very little water.
-We recommend using succulent and cactus soil.
+When water penetrates the sand, it drains away quickly, and the plant will receive very little water.
+We recommend using a potting mix for succulents.

 4. Succulents are Cacti, Cacti are Succulents

-Succulents and cacti are not all one in the same.
+Succulents and cacti are not all the same.
 Most cacti are considered succulents, but there are a few that are not.
-Not all succulents are cacti either.
+Not all succulents are cacti, either.
 These would include Echeveria, Crassula, Euphorbia, Sempervivum, Aeonium, Sedum, x Graptosedum, and Haworthia.